schibsted/libvmod-hashids/README.md

 By default, the vmod `configure` script installs the built vmod in the directory relevant to the prefix.
 The vmod installation directory can be overridden by passing the `vmoddir` variable to `make install`.

+## Supported Varnish versions

+At the time of writing the module is verified working with the latest releases of Varnish 4, 5 and 6.